liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

 the HTTP DELETE verb.
 Deleted resources can not be recovered.

-Deleting an existing resource is only possible for updatable resources, i.e. *not* for Versions, as this would mess up the version DAG.
+Deleting an existing resource is only possible for updatable resources like Simple, Pools, Items, i.e. *not* for Versions as this would mess up the version :term:`DAG` and *not* for AssetDownloads.

 The effect of deleting is as follows: